NY Whistleblower, False Claims Act, Dodd-Frank Act, and Qui Tam Lawyers

 Congress has enacted legislation to help bring those committing fraud to justice.
 Some causes of action can be found in the False Claims Act, Dodd-Frank Act, and other related Qui Tam and Whistleblower statutes.

-To learn more, call our attorneys with over 25 years of legal experience now for your confidential consultation.
+To learn more, call our attorneys with more than 20 years of legal experience now for your confidential consultation.
 Call us at 800-893-9645.

 Here are some examples of possible whistleblowing or qui tam cases: